giampaolo/pyftpdlib/docs/faqs.rst

 -------------------------------------------------------------

 pyftpdlib is an *asynchronous* FTP server.
-That means that if you need to run a time consuming task you have to use a separate Python process or thread for the actual processing work otherwise the entire asynchronous loop will be blocked.
+That means that if you need to run a time consuming task you have to use a separate Python process or thread, otherwise the entire asynchronous loop will be blocked.

 Let's suppose you want to implement a long-running task every time the server receives a file.
-The code snippet below shows the correct way to do it by using a thread.
+The code snippet below shows how.
 With ``self.del_channel()`` we temporarily "sleep" the connection handler which will be removed from the async IO poller loop and won't be able to send or receive any more data.
 It won't be closed (disconnected) as long as we don't